jnk0le/cortexm-AES/README.md

-Table based implementations are implemented accoding to: https://luca-giuzzi.unibs.it/corsi/Support/papers-cryptography/gcm-spec.pdf
+Table based implementations are implemented accoding to: https://luca-giuzzi.unibs.it/corsi/Support/papers-cryptography/gcm-spec.pdf The GCM context needs to be placed in uncached SRAM/TCM memory (required by M tables only).

+The FULL-table implementations are not recommended as the 4 bit version doesn't improve speed enough and 8 bit one requires unrealistic amount of uncached memory.

 The `BEAR_CT{32}` implementations come from bearSSL package and are constant time with single cycle multipliers (use CT32 for cortex-m0 and cortex-m3).